ingridholter/Elevator2021/syncAllElevators/README.md

 #Variables Arrays and Matrices

-This module uses an array of Elevstates for all the available elevators called allElevators.
+This module uses an array of Elevstates for all the available elevators called elevStateArray.
 The Elevstate type has information about the state of the elevator and its requests.
 ````
 type ElevState struct {